Nordix/nfqueue-loadbalancer/maglev.md

 > Each Maglev is configured with a special backend pool consisting of
 > all Maglevs within the cluster.

-When a fragment is received a address hash is performend and the packet is forwarded to a backend in this pool, i.e another maglev.
-This maglev will get all fragments and maintain a state to ensure all fragments are sent to the same backend.
+When a fragment is received a address hash (L3) is performed and the packet is forwarded to a backend in this pool, i.e another Maglev.
+This Maglev will get all fragments for the packet and can maintain a state to ensure all fragments are sent to the same backend.

 > We use the GRE recursion control field to ensure that fragments are
 > only redirected once.

 In `nfqueue-loadbalancer` the `ownFwmark` is used instead.
-If a fragment would be forwarded to our selves we handle the packet locally.
+If a fragment would be forwarded to ourselves, we handle it locally.

 Fragments can arrive in wrong order;